pickr02/cumbria-moths/core/docs/docs-site-config.md

   - `custom-boundary: /user/config/boundary/project-boundary.geojson`
 - **custom-grid**: specifies the location of a geojson file to use as a project grid.
 You must first upload your grid file into a folder under the *user/config* folder.
 For example you could create a sub-folder called *boundary* here and upload your geojson file to that folder.
 You then reference the file using its full path starting with */user/config/* (see example below).
 The grid file will be used regarless of whether or not you have specified a value for the *boundary* config option.
 So you can use this to replace the default grid shown with pre-defined boundaries if you wish.
 If you also specify the *custom-boundary* config option, they coordinate systems of the two geojson files should be the same.
 If you do not specify the *custom-boundary* config option, then the coordinate system of your geosjon file needs to match that of the pre-defined boundary you are using.
 If the coordinate system of your geojson file is not British National grid - EPSG:27700 - you need to specify the *custom-proj* config option.
 Example:
   - `custom-grid: /user/config/boundary/project-grid.geojson`
+- **custom-background**: specifies the location of a georeferenced image file to use as a background for the map.
+You must first upload your image file and its assocaited 'world' file (specifying the georeferencing) into a folder under the *user/config* folder.
+For example you could create a sub-folder called *boundary* here and upload your image files to that folder.
+The image file and world file must have the same name but different file extensions.
+The image file extensions you can use are: 'tif', 'jpg', 'png' or 'bmp' and the world file extensions corresponding to these are, respectively: 'tfw', jgw', 'pgw' and 'bpw'.
+Only use lower case for the file extensions.
+You then reference the image file using its full path starting with */user/config/*.
+If you do not specify the *custom-boundary* config option, then the coordinate system of your geosjon file needs to match that of the pre-defined boundary you are using.
+If the coordinate system of your world file is not British National grid - EPSG:27700 - you need to specify the *custom-proj* config option.(You can use a tool such as QGIS to design and create background images with their associated world files.)
+Example:
+  - `custom-background: /user/config/boundary/background-image.png`
 - **custom-proj**: specifies the coordinate reference system used by a custom boundary file.
 Must be one of 'gb', 'ir' or 'ci' which refer to these coordinate systems respectively: OSGB 1936 / British National Grid (EPSG:27700), TM75 / Irish Grid (EPSG:29903) and WGS 84 / UTM zone 30N (EPSG:32630).
 The last one is used for the Channel Islands.
 - **buffer-west**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *westward* direction.
 This can be useful when specifying a vice-county or country map with a grid - it enables the map to be extended so that the whole grid is visible.
 Example:
   - `buffer-west: 10000`